Queen Margaret Union: History

-The building quickly became inadequate to provide for the University of Glasgow's growing female population.
+The building became inadequate to provide for the University of Glasgow's growing female population.
 In 1968, a building at 22 University Gardens was built to accommodate the then so-called, "Q-Emma’s".
-The women of the QMU were often strongly involved in the debating circuit and especially in Rectorial elections and campaigns at the university.
+The women of the QMU were often involved in the debating circuit and especially in Rectorial elections and campaigns at the university.

-However, for some years many students had questioned the division of the sexes at Glasgow, this became more marked with the passing of the Sex Discrimination Act 1975.
-The two unions had an agreement allowing reciprocal use of much of each other's facilities, but some saw the arrangement as unbalanced.
-The QMU allowed men to use the bulk of its facilities with a few restrictions, but the GUU confined women to the extension, excluding them from the older half of the building.
-The 'Mixing Debate' gained momentum in the mid-1970s, but neither union seemed willing to change its stance.
-As the decade came to a close, several men had requested to join the QMU.
+However, the division of the sexes at Glasgow became more questioned with the passing of the Sex Discrimination Act 1975.
+The two unions had an agreement allowing reciprocal use of much of each other's facilities, but the QMU allowed men to use the bulk of its facilities with a few restrictions, while the GUU confined women only to its extension.
+As the 1970s came to a close, several men had requested to join the QMU.
 Consequently, it held a general meeting in 1979 and changed its constitution to allow men to become members.
 The GUU allowed women members one year later.
-The first male member of QMU was Michael William McCullough (b.
-18 February 1958) whose application had forced the EGM (which amended the constitution) by the collection of over 500 signatures of support.
 Over 99% of the huge attendance at that EGM accepted the amendment.
-Disregarding Islamic universities, Glasgow was the last such institution to discriminate in any way on gender grounds in Europe.

-A serious fire in 1982 shut the building for several months and sparked nearly a decade of financial problems for the Union.
-However, between 1989 and 1992, effective management and prudent financial control saw the Union become financially solvent once again, brought about by the presidents, board of management and general manager of that time.
+A fire in 1982 shut the building for several months and sparked nearly a decade of financial problems for the Union.
+However, between 1989 and 1992, effective management and prudent financial control saw the Union become financially solvent once again.